Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Modeling Framework

 When Eq.~\ref{eq: require} is satisfied, $\boldsymbol{a}_\perp$ points along $+\hat{\boldsymbol{\kappa}}$ and the observed stream-curvature provides a constraint on the acceleration direction.

 We now discuss whether we expect Eq.~\ref{eq: require} to hold for streams.
 In static potentials, stream stars tend to sort out by their energies (see, e.g., \citealt{2001ApJ...557..137J}), so that proximate regions of the stream are populated by stars on similar orbits without large oscillations away from the stream track.
-This behavior is more clearly seen in action-angle coordinates, where stars tend to sort out coherently in angle by their frequency difference relative to the progenitor \citep{2013MNRAS.433.1813S}.
+This behavior is seen in action-angle coordinates, where stars tend to sort out in angle by their frequency difference relative to the progenitor \citep{2013MNRAS.433.1813S}.
 Then, at a given phase, the stream is populated by an ensemble of stars with locally similar frequencies.
 In this case, we do not expect stars to suffer large oscillations away from the stream track.
+Then, Eq.~\ref{eq: require} would be satisfied.
 This property of streams has been utilized to measure the solar velocity \citep{2020arXiv201205271M}, and to discover new streams in the Milky Way \citep{2021ApJ...914..123I}.
-The discussion above implies that $\boldsymbol{a}_\perp$ typically points along $+\boldsymbol{\kappa}$, since for $\dot{v}_\kappa << 0$ stars will have large oscillations away from the stream track.

 Eq.~\ref{eq: require} is not a particularly strict requirement: if $\dot{v}_\kappa << 0$, the stream track would be totally decoupled from its trajectory, and the stream would begin the process of phase-mixing again from its new configuration.
 The mere existence of a stream implies a level of coherence, though time-dependent potentials can lead to perpendicular motion to the stream track \citep{2019MNRAS.487.2685E,Vasiliev_2020}.
 This does not necessarily violate Eq.~\ref{eq: require}, provided that $\dot{v}_\kappa$ is bounded below by $-v_T \Vert d\hat{\boldsymbol{T}}/dt\Vert$.